In this article:

 Search for, and view, Scorecards for potential vendors, partners, or competitors to gain a quick view of their cybersecurity engagement.

-If you do not have a SecurityScorecard account, click Explore this Scorecard, or Join now to sign up a free account.
+If you do not have a SecurityScorecard account, click Get your Free Score, or Join now to sign up a free account.
 This will enable you to view detailed Scorecard information, such as:

 - All discovered cybersecurity issues that put the organization at risk